Carlyle Hotel: Entertainment and dining venues

-The Cafe Carlyle, a supper club on the ground level, occupies a windowless space with soft lighting.
+The Café Carlyle, a supper club on the ground level, occupies a windowless space with soft lighting.
 The space can fit 90 people.
 It is decorated with murals by Marcel Vertès, which depict semi-nude women doing various activities, accompanied by motifs of musicians in whimsical outfits.
 In its early years, the club hosted two to three shows each night, although this had been reduced to one nightly show by the 2020s.
 A New York Times article from the 1970s described the cafe as serving "simple fare" (ranging from sandwiches to sirloin steak) during the daytime, with performances at night, while a 1993 Washington Post article characterized the club as serving French continental fare.
 The club serves prix fixe dinners prior to performances, which typically last 90 minutes.

-Bemelmans Bar, located next to Cafe Carlyle, is designed in an Art Deco style with a gold-leaf ceiling.
+Bemelmans Bar, located next to Café Carlyle, is designed in an Art Deco style with a gold-leaf ceiling.
 It is decorated with murals depicting Madeline in Central Park, which were painted by the bar's namesake Ludwig Bemelmans.
 It took Bemelmans 18 months to paint the murals, which are his only artworks on public display.
 The bar has a less formal ambiance compared with the Cafe Carlyle, and it is also typically less expensive.
 Grub Street described the Bemelmans Bar as attracting a diverse crowd.
 In the 21st century, the bar sometimes hosts activities for children, and it has nightly piano performances as well.
 Next to the bar is a tea gallery called the Gallery, which occupies a pair of rooms that are designed to resemble Istanbul's 17th-century Topkapı Palace.
 The Gallery is decorated with paneling and dark wallpaper.